Lynden Miller: Conservatory Garden, Central Park

-In 1982, Elizabeth Barlow Rogers, a friend who at the time was the Administrator of Central Park, invited Miller to help restore the Conservatory Garden, six neglected and vandalized acres located near Fifth Avenue and 104th Street.
-Miller raised the money for the project herself, and recruited volunteers to help her replant the overgrown East Harlem garden.
-Her efforts came at a time when the park was considered by some to be dangerous.
-The result was a lush refuge that reopened in June 1987.
-In a 2019 interview, Miller said, "There's something really quite wonderful about being able to bring up connection with nature to people, especially who live in a city."
+In 1982, Elizabeth Barlow Rogers, a friend who at the time was the Administrator of Central Park, invited Miller to help restore The Conservatory Garden, six neglected and vandalized acres located at Fifth Avenue and 104th Street.
+Her efforts came at a time when the garden was considered by some to be dangerous.
+Besides restoring and redesigning the plantings, Miller was able to raise an endowment of 1.5 million in order to hire five professional gardeners.
+She also recruited volunteers to help care for the overgrown East Harlem garden.
+The result was a much-visited lush refuge in the Northern end of Central Park.
+In a 2019 interview, Miller said, "There's something really quite wonderful about being able to bring a connection with nature to people, especially who live in a city."

 Career and commissions

 Public parks

-Miller's very visible success with Central Park led to subsequent commissions, collaborative plantings and redesigns of established gardens.
+Miller's very visible success with The Conservatory Garden led to subsequent commissions, collaborative plantings and redesigns of established gardens.
 She has been lauded for designs and renewals of numerous urban spaces such as Bryant Park and referred to as "New York City's very own Miss Rumphius" for bringing beauty to everyone.
 Examples include: